 - Perfect espresso with a smooth taste, and a thick crema layer.

-- Reliable machine, compared to other super automatic
+- A reliable machine, compared to other super automatics

 - Customizable coffee strength